 Even though the global macro managers study price movements and deduce technical patterns, they don’t follow the trend blindly.
 The fundamentals come first, and they attempt to predict price trends.
 On the contrary, trend-followers respond to price movements.

 One of the critical requirements of global macro investing is liquidity.
-Hence, most global macro managers participate in markets with high liquidity such as currencies, interest rate futures, and equity index futures contracts with judicious use of leverage.
+Hence, most global macro managers participate in markets with high liquidity, such as currencies, interest rate futures, and equity index futures contracts, with judicious leverage.
 These are some of the best places for making long and short trades for global macro managers across the market cycle.

 The “go-anywhere” approach of global macro managers allows them to produce investments that have a minimal correlation to conventional financial markets.